View full guide »

-- More than 50 per cent of the value of the shares or units was derived directly or indirectly from certain Canadian properties (- e.g., real property situated in Canada, Canadian resource properties, timber resource properties, or options or interests in such properties.)
+- More than 50 per cent of the value of the shares or units was derived directly or indirectly from certain Canadian properties (- e.g., real property situated in Canada, Canadian resource properties, timber resource properties)

 - Options or interests in the properties described in (i) to (iv).

 A non-resident that disposes of taxable Canadian property is generally subject to notification and withholding tax requirements.
 Subject to certain exceptions, the ITA requires a non-resident who disposes of taxable Canadian property to notify the CRA of the disposition not later than 10 days after it occurred.
 A non-resident vendor will also be required to remit to the CRA an amount on account of its tax payable or provide appropriate security.